Wolverine971/9takes/src/blog/enneagram/enneagram-communication-tips.md

 <h2>Enneagram 1 Communication Tips</h2>

 Type 1s are principled, ethical, and perfectionistic.
 They have a strong sense of right and wrong and strive to do the right thing in all situations.
 However, their perfectionism can lead to rigidity and inflexibility, which can make it challenging to communicate with them.

+**Approaching Perfectionism with Type 1s**: Acknowledge their efforts and intentions first, focusing on what's working well to create a positive framework.
+Encourage viewing challenges as opportunities for improvement, and introduce flexibility by suggesting various perspectives or methods as options.

+**Offering Feedback to Type 1s**: Provide specific, objective feedback focused on behaviors, not character.
+Explain the impact of their actions and couple criticism with constructive solutions.
+Align feedback with their values of responsibility and improvement, ensuring a respectful and dialogic approach.

 - Be direct and clear in your communication.
 - Provide constructive feedback in a supportive way.